 Plenty of challenges facing the array design include power management, circuit control, thermal management, environmental consideration, and pulse circuits.
 However, to reduce these challenges, the industry has responded by resorting to low-profile arrays.
-While it has proved useful, further enhancements have ensured a reduction in its board size and consequently its antenna depth.
+While it has proved useful, further enhancements have ensured a reduction in its board size and consequently its multi band antennas depth.
 However, the next-generation antenna design progresses from this board configuration to a more flat-panel approach.
 The integrated circuit has a high integration for a simple mount on the antenna board‘s back.
 It leads to a reduced antenna depth which helps when it comes to loading it on portable applications.

 Digital Beam Synthesis

 Plenty of phased array antennas have deployed analog beamforming approaches featuring the phase adjustment utilizing the IF or the RF frequencies in the immediate past.
 However, a lot of interest has centered on digital beamforming.
 Every antenna element possesses a data converter set, with the phase adjustment getting carried out digitally in data converters such as FPGA.

 Digital beamforming has various benefits.
 It includes the capacity to convey multiple beams, instantly changing the number of the beams, etc. Such flexibility comes in handy and proves attractive for numerous applications.
 However, consistent enhancement of data converters has resulted in reduced power consumption, better RF sampling.